I Wore Le Labo’s Santal 33 Every Day for 372 Days in a Row*

 Its reputation proceeds it: To wear Santal 33 (at least in the beginning) was to be in the know, in New York City — to be able to afford an expensive perfume, to know the cool labels, to get along well in an in-demand world.
 It’s the same as any cool, expensive thing: knowing about a cool thing, and possessing it, made you cool, too.

 Surely this is less true now than it was in 2011, when it first debuted — looking back on its buzz, the New York Times wrote “Santal 33 quickly became a sort of cult secret, whispered through wafts of sandalwood and cedar, only detected by those in the know.”
 And if cool is inversely proportional to ubiquity, it definitely took a hit after Estée Lauder bought Le Labo in 2018 and widely expanded its distribution.
 That said: The president’s son in Red White and Royal Blue wears Santal 33.
-Mexican rapper put a song called Santal 33 (“treinta y tres”) on an album in 2024.
-It still speaks of money, knowledge, and discretion.
+Mexican rapper Peso Pluma, in collaboration with Óscar Maydon, put a song called Santal 33 (“treinta y tres”) on an album in 2024.
+It still speaks of money, fame, and influence.

 #1 is still as true as it ever was.